pololu/rpicsim/docs/Running.md

 In this example, `main_output` is a pin alias, as described in the {file:Pins.md Pins page}.

 Some subroutine values might store input or output values in RAM, either in user-defined variables or in special function registers (SFRs).
-To test those subroutines, you will need to be able to read and write RAM as described in the {file:Variables.md Variables page}.
+To test those subroutines, you can read and write RAM as described in the {file:Variables.md Variables page}.